“Mercedes [are] so reliable and fantastic value"

 Asian financial experts Sapna and Super described driving a BMW as a ‘pleasurable’ experience’ with the added bonus of its ‘optional extras.’

 The three cars: BMW M3 1 Series sports car, the New 5 Series and X3 SUV were named as ‘Right on money’ in research carried out by ‘Which?
 Magazine in 2011.

 Reliability also plays a plus factor in the choice for choosing a BMW, according to readers of the magazine.
 BMW is around hundred pounds cheaper to maintain than Audi and Mercedes.
 Like the Mercedes, BMW spends the same time off the road for maintenance.

 Audi is also unique in comparison to its rivals Mercedes and BMW for refusing to create the four-wheel drive layout in its cars.
-The younger generation are drawn to Audi’s in-car entertainment device called multimedia Interface (MMI) system.
+The younger generation is drawn to Audi’s in-car entertainment device called multi media Interface (MMI) system.